 A flavorful Bowl of Thai chicken Noodle soup, scented with lemongrass and kefir lime.
 Gluten-free and low fat. (updated recipe 2019)

-- 1 onion, finely diced (or 2 large shallots)
+- 1 onion, finely diced (or use 2 large shallots)

 - 2 tablespoons ginger, peeled and finely chopped

-- ¼ cup lemongrass, very finely chopped (or use 3 tablespoons paste)
+- ¼ cup lemongrass, white parts only, very finely chopped (or use lemongrass paste)

 - ¼ cup, thinly sliced galanga root (peels ok) (or use 3 tablespoons paste)